Alex-Pqn/SportSee-backend-ocr_dcl/README.md

+## Backend - SportSee

-# OpenClassrooms fork for P12 - "Développeur Concepteur Logiciel"
+### OpenClassrooms fork for P12 - "Développeur Concepteur Logiciel"

 This repo contains all the source code to run the micro API for the sports analytics dashboard SportSee.